Do Idaho Voters Want Ranked-Choice Voting?

 In a recent press release, Co-Founder of Secure Idaho Elections Michael Angiletta stated, “Our mission is clear: to protect the simplicity and integrity of Idaho’s voting system.
 We believe that every vote should be straightforward, and every Idahoan should feel confident in their electoral process.
 Ranked-Choice Voting, as we’ve seen, undermines these principles.”

-Secretary of State (SOS) Phil McGrane (R) issued a four-page letter to the Idaho Legislative Council in which he explains what would happen to the state’s election system should Prop 1 be approved by voters.
+Secretary of State (SOS) Phil McGrane (R) issued a five-page letter to the Idaho Legislative Council in which he explains what would happen to the state’s election system should Prop 1 be approved by voters.
 According to McGrane, implementing Instant Runoff Voting, commonly referred to as Ranked-Choice Voting, would have significant challenges to both public awareness and tabulation of the ballots.
 It would also be expensive to replace the existing vote tabulation systems.
 After researching the matter, he estimates, “It would likely cost at least $25M to $40M to replace the existing equipment throughout the state.”

 Demonstration ballot of Ranked-Choice Voting in Alaska.